Varicocele

 Treatment

-Treatment is not required for all varicoceles.
-Treatment is generally recommended if a varicocele is causing infertility, change in testicle size, or pain.
+Treatment may be needed if the varicocele is causing infertility, a change in testicle size, or pain.
+Choices are:

 Surgery